hydralang/humboldt-doc/source/basics.rst

-table recomputation, the link state algorithm computes both a preferred primary next hop and a secondary, next-best hop; if a frame was received from the primary next hop, the node will instead forward it to the next-best hop instead.
+table recomputation, the link state algorithm computes both a preferred primary next hop and a secondary, next-best hop; if a frame was received from the primary next hop, the node will instead forward it to the next-best hop.

 .. _debouncing-algorithm: